uyuni-project/sumaform/README_ADVANCED.md

    * `unsafe_postgres`: use PostgreSQL settings that improve performance by worsening durability.
 Set to `false` to ensure durability
    * `java_debugging`: enable Java debugging and profiling support in Tomcat and Taskomatic
    * `skip_changelog_import`: import RPMs without changelog data, this speeds up spacewalk-repo-sync.
 Set to `false` to import changelogs
+   * `browser_side_less`: enable compilation of LESS files in the browser, useful for development.
+Set to `false` to disable

 ## Adding channels to SUSE Manager Servers